DerEddie/ChessConsoleApp/README.md

 ## Polymorphism
 Implementing methods that must be implemented by any derived classes For example:
-The Class Piece (parent class) has a Method called GetPossibleMoves().
+The Class Piece (parent class) has a Method called getPossibleFields().
 Classes like pawn, knight etc. inherit from the piece class.
-Since every kind of piece moves different the implementation of GetPossibleMoves() is unique inside the child classes.
+Since every kind of piece moves different the implementation of getPossibleFields() is unique inside the child classes.
 The Input for the GetPossibleMoves is the currentChessboardObject (to detect blocking and other illegal moves).
-The returned list is really different depending on which child class called the GetPossibleMoves()-Method.
+The returned list is really different depending on which child class called the getPossibleFields()-Method.

 ```
     class Knight : Piece